Syedaaneesa/home-improvement/README.md

 ## 🚀 Project Overview

 This project represents a **complete WordPress development workflow**, including:
-🎨 Developed a fully custom WordPress theme from the ground up ⚙️ Crafted tailored Elementor layouts for a cohesive design 🧩 Created custom sections for services, gallery, and contact forms 💡 Ensured full responsiveness and smooth performance on all devices 🔍 Set up SEO-friendly meta structures and clean permalink settings 🛠️ Configured essential plugins for optimal performance and security
+🎨 Built a fully custom WordPress theme from scratch
+⚙️ Designed tailored Elementor layouts for a consistent and cohesive look 🧩 Developed custom sections for services, gallery, and contact forms 💡 Ensured complete responsiveness and smooth performance across all devices 🔍 Implemented SEO-friendly meta structures and clean permalink setup 🛠️ Configured key plugins for enhanced performance and security

 ---